Adeyera16/alx-higher_level_programming/0x08-python-more_classes/README.md

-Write an empty class Rectangle that defines a rectangle
+Write an empty class Rectangle that defines a rectangle: